 Here’s an example of what can be done on a small homestead:

 - Singing Frogs Farm: This homestead is larger at 3 harvested acres, but you’d still be surprised to learn that they generate over $100,000 per acre.
 The key is using sustainable methods to keep their topsoil healthy.

 See here for the best states for homesteading.

 Some Great Resources for Tiny Homesteads

 I’m not going to lie and say that it is easy to become self-sufficient on a tiny homestead.
-There is definitely a high learning curve!
-But, if you stick with it, you’ll find yourself rewarded with your own food and maybe even have a medicinal garden and homemade cleaning products.
+There is a high learning curve!
+But, if you stick with it, you’ll be rewarded with your own food and maybe even have a medicinal garden and homemade cleaning products.

-I highly recommend reading some books to get you started on your homesteading journey.
-Here are some of my favorites:
+I highly recommend reading some homesteading books to get you started on your journey.
+Here are some of my favorites with Amazon links:

-- How to Grow More Vegetables: This book is all about biointensive gardening methods that produce huge yields on small garden plots.
+- How to Grow More Vegetables: This book discusses bio-intensive gardening methods that produce huge yields on small garden plots.

 - The Backyard Homestead: This book deals with all of the logistics of planning your homestead, from where to put the chicken coops to how to set up the garden.
 I love that it focuses on small spaces.

-- Maximizing Your Mini Farm – Self Suffiency on ¼ Acre: There is a lot of really good information in this book, such as soil fertility techniques, trellising, heated water platforms, and planting guides.
-I also like that Brett talks about how to get the most out of specific veggies like carrots and peppers.
-You’ll also find info like making your own vinegar and cheese.
+- Maximizing Your Mini Farm – Self Sufficiency on ¼ Acre: There is a lot of excellent information in this book, such as soil fertility techniques, trellising, heated water platforms, and planting guides.
+I also like that Brett talks about getting the most out of specific veggies like carrots and peppers.
+You’ll also find info like making vinegar and cheese.

-- Backyard Farming on an Acre (More or Less): Here is a book for people just getting started with homesteading.
-It starts with advice about purchasing land and takes you through garden planning and skills backyard farmers need to know.
+- Backyard Farming on an Acre (More or Less): Here is a book for people just starting homesteading.
+It begins with advice about purchasing land and takes you through garden planning and skills backyard farmers need to know.